-- No evacuation of the residents of the two apartment blocks, located across the street from the slope in question, would be carried out. - Horizontal drainage holes would be drilled into the slope face to penetrate the potential failure surface to reduce uplift pressures in the slope. - Piezometers would be installed in holes drilled from the top of the slope.
-These piezometers would be measured regularly during periods of significant rainfall and the road would be closed to traffic if water rose to levels decided by the engineers responsible for the project. - An investigation would be carried out on the most effective remedial measures to stabilise the slope for the long-term.
+No evacuation of the residents of the two apartment blocks, located across the street from the slope in question, would be carried out.

+Horizontal drainage holes would be drilled into the slope face to penetrate the potential failure surface in an attempt to reduce uplift pressures in the slope.

+Piezometers would be installed in holes drilled from the top of the slope.
+These piezometers would be measured regularly during periods of significant rainfall and the road would be closed to traffic if water levels rose to levels decided by the engineers responsible for the project.

+An investigation would be carried out into the most effective remedial measures to stabilise the slope for the long-term.

 Figure 10 shows the drilling of the horizontal drain holes into the slope face and Figure 11 shows the drilling of the vertical holes into which the piezometers were installed.
-These piezometers were monitored for the next few years, while preparations for the final stabilisation of the slope were made.
-The road was closed to traffic on two occasions when water levels were dangerously high.
+These piezometers were monitored for the next few years, while preparations for the final stabilisation of the slope were made, and the road was closed to traffic on two occasions when water levels were considered to be dangerously high.